rickselby/conelanders/README.md

-# dirt-rally
+# Conelanders

-Dirt rally season / event system handler, pulling times from the website
+Website to handle the Conelanders racing league events and results

 ## Installation